 It is entirely up to you whether or not you choose to tell anyone you are going ahead with genetic testing.
-It is often useful to have someone to accompany you to your appointments so that you have another 'set of ears' to hear the information and discussions that you have had.
+It is often useful to have someone to accompany you to your appointments so that you have another person to help process the information and discussions that you have had.
 They can also be useful as a support for any discussions away from the appointment and should be someone you trust.
 People often choose this to be their partner, a close friend or another family member.
-However, if you choose to bring a family member it is important to remember the discussions you have in clinic are likely to have implications for them as well and they may not be prepared for this.
-Our experience, however, has demonstrated that families are often aware of the cancers and may already be asking questions about why and so it may be that an opportunity to discuss this within the family could happen quite naturally anyway.
+However, if you choose to bring a family member it is important to remember the discussions you have in clinic may have implications for them as well and they may not be prepared for this.
+Our experience, however, has demonstrated that relatives are often aware of the cancers in the family and may already have questions, and so it may be that an opportunity to discuss this within the family could happen quite naturally anyway.

-Other people would rather wait until there is something to know before discussing things with the wider family, whilst other people prefer to discuss things as the process goes along to help prepare the family for any news.
-There are no right or wrong answers and we are happy to discuss how to involve your family if you wish.
+Some people would rather wait until there is something to know before discussing things with the wider family, whilst other people prefer to discuss things as the process goes along to help prepare the family for any news.
+There are no right, or wrong answers and we are happy to discuss how to involve your family if you wish.